 A dilution purge involves introducing an inert gas to reduce the concentration of hazardous gas.

 The dilution nitrogen purging procedure is used when the H/D ratio of the machine is low.
 The amount of nitrogen required is approximately 3.5 times the capacity of the vessel.
 The configuration in Fig. 2 shows how nitrogen gas is vaporized and injected into the device with the outlet valve open.
-The diluent gas, which consists of noxious gases and nitrogen, is released to the atmosphere or further processed.
+The diluent gas, which consists of noxious gases and nitrogen, is released into the atmosphere or further processed.

 The following equations can be used for this process: